 The Company monitors surface flaking claims activity each quarter for indications that its estimates require revision.
 Typically, a majority of surface flaking claims received in a year are received during the summer outdoor season, which spans the second and third quarters.
 It has been the Company's practice to utilize the actuarial techniques discussed above during the third quarter, after a significant portion of all claims has been received for the fiscal year and variances to annual claims expectations are more meaningful.
 The number of claims received in the six months ended June 30, 2017 was lower than claims received in the six months ended June 30, 2016, continuing the historical year-over-year decline in incoming claims, and consistent with the Company's expectations.
-The average settlement cost per claim experienced in the six months ended June 30, 2016 but higher than the Company's expectations for 2017.
+The average settlement cost per claim experienced in the six months ended June 30, 2017 was lower than the average settlement cost per claim experienced during the six months ended June 30, 2017.
 The Company believes its reserve at June 30, 2017 is sufficient to cover future surface flaking obligations.